Zhaoqing-wang/SlimR/README.md

     AUC_correction = TRUE
     )
 ```
-*Important: The parameter "cluster_col" in the function "Celltype_Calculate" and the function "Celltype_Annotation" must be strictly the same to avoid false matches.*
+*Important: The parameter "cluster_col" in the function "Celltype_Calculate", "Celltype_Annotation" and the function "Celltype_Verification" must be strictly the same to avoid false matches.*

-### 3.2 Annotation Celltype
+### 3.2 Annotate cell types
 Assigns SlimR predicted cell types to the Seurat object based on cluster annotations, and stores the results in the meta.data slot.
 ```r
 sce <- Celltype_Annotation(seurat_obj = sce,